Conjugate gradient method: Convergence properties

 The conjugate gradient method can theoretically be viewed as a direct method, as in the absence of round-off error it produces the exact solution after a finite number of iterations, which is not larger than the size of the matrix.
 In practice, the exact solution is never obtained since the conjugate gradient method is unstable with respect to even small perturbations, e.g., most directions are not in practice conjugate, due to a degenerative nature of generating the Krylov subspaces.

 As an iterative method, the conjugate gradient method monotonically (in the energy norm) improves approximations $\mathbf{x}_{k}$ to the exact solution and may reach the required tolerance after a relatively small (compared to the problem size) number of iterations.
 The improvement is typically linear and its speed is determined by the condition number $\kappa(A)$ of the system matrix $A$: the larger $\kappa(A)$ is, the slower the improvement.

+However, an interesting case appears when the eigenvalues are spaced logarithmically for a large symmetric matrix.
+For example, let $A = Q D Q^T$ where $Q$ is a random orthogonal matrix and $D$ is a diagonal matrix with eigenvalues ranging from $\lambda_n = 1$ to $\lambda_1 = 10^6$, spaced logarithmically.
+Despite the finite termination property of CGM, where the exact solution should theoretically be reached in at most $n$ steps, the method may exhibit stagnation in convergence.
+In such a scenario, even after many more iterations—e.g., ten times the matrix size—the error may only decrease modestly (e.g., to $10^{-5}$).
+Moreover, the iterative error may oscillate significantly, making it unreliable as a stopping condition.
+This poor convergence is not explained by the condition number alone (e.g., $\kappa_2(A) = 10^6$), but rather by the eigenvalue distribution itself.
+When the eigenvalues are more evenly spaced or randomly distributed, such convergence issues are typically absent, highlighting that CGM performance depends not only on $\kappa(A)$ but also on how the eigenvalues are distributed.